felipecespedes/rappi-ui-clone/README.md

 # Rappi UI Clone
-Educational project on how to recreate the Rappi UI
+Educational project on how to recreate the Rappi UI.

 ## Getting Started